Proof of the Caratheodory Conjecture: Neutral K ahler Geometry of

-In order to compute geometric quantities we introduce local coordinates on $TS^2$.
+\end{Prop} We turn now to the special case of $TS^2$.
+In order to compute geometric quantities, we introduce local coordinates.
 These are readily supplied by lifting the standard complex coordinate $\xi$ (obtained by stereographic projection from the south pole on $S^2$) to complex coordinates ($\xi,\eta$) on $TS^2$.
-In particular, we identify $(\xi,\eta)\in{\mathbb {C}}^2$ with the vector
+In particular, identify $(\xi,\eta)\in{\mathbb {C}}^2$ with the vector

 These coordinates are holomorphic with respect to the complex structure ${\mathbb J}$:

 and the symplectic 2-form and neutral metric have the following local expressions: